scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

    Horizontal bars mark the time that the time chunk data is enqueued by the processor.
 The color legend is shown in Figure 6 :label:`delta-perf-queue`

-As a time chunk data are dequeued, they are subject to a STFT.
+As time chunks are dequeued, they are subject to a STFT.
 Figure :ref:`delta-fft-tstart` shows the start end end times of the STFTs for the individual time chunk data.
 The beginning of each horizontal bar indicates where the STFT with the time chunk data is submitted on **executor** and the length of each bar denotes the time it takes to execute the STFT.
 Common for all three scenarios is that the STFTs with the longest execution time are the ones for the first time chunks